opensolutions/doctrine2bridge/README.md

 Installation is the usual for Laravel packages.

-Insert the following in the packages section of your composer.json file and run an update:
+Insert the following in the packages (`require`) section of your composer.json file and run an update (`composer update`):

     "opensolutions/doctrine2bridge": "2.4.*",

+Generally speaking, we'll try and match our minor versions (2.4.x) with Doctrine's.

+Note that your minimum stability must be `dev` for Doctrine migrations.
+If the above command complains, ensure you have the following set in your `composer.json` file:

+    "minimum-stability": "dev"

 Add the service providers to your Laravel application in `app/config/app.php`.
 In the `'providers'` array add: